 Ryan was selected as the school’s social studies department head and takes the lead on curriculum development.
 She continually strives to learn and improve her Common Core teaching and learning strategies to better align with district and state goals.

-She is an alumna of the University of Massachusetts, where she received a Bachelor of Arts in history in 2006 and a master’s in education in 2008.
-She continues to take professional development classes and has goals to pursue a graduate degree in education administration and policy.
+She is an alumna of the University of Massachusetts, where she received a Bachelor of Arts in history in 2006, Master’s in Education in 2008, and a Certificate of Advanced Graduate Studies in Educational Leadership in 2018.

 "Educational equity is more than the latest..." (read more)